Zeekk3n/Andrey.github.io/_posts/2023-04-04-ecpptv2-writeup.md

 1 row in set (0.001 sec)

 ```
-now we will execute a brute force attack in order to figure out what's the password for hash "$P$BYdTic1NGSb8hJbpVEMiJaAiNJDHtc." using john and seclist
+now we will execute a brute force attack in order to figure out what's the password for hash "$P$BYdTic1NGSb8hJbpVEMiJaAiNJDHtc." using john and seclist.
 ```bash
 ❯ john -w:rockyou.txt hash
 Using default input encoding: UTF-8